ChameleonCloud/CC-Ubuntu/README.md

 * `base`: General Ubuntu image
 * `gpu`: includes CUDA 8 driver, only supported with 16.04 Xenial.
   * *Needs to be built from another Ubuntu image with the **same kernel*** as it grabs the kernel info to install headers, and also on a GPU node so the NVidia installer doesn't abort.
+* `arm64`: Creates post-processed kernel and ramdisk, and bootscript for U-Boot
+  * Can only be built on an ARM64 node, currently
+  * When building Ubuntu 16.04 "Xenial", the running environment must include `FLASH_KERNEL_SKIP=true`

 The `.py` script does some parameter parsing, configures then environment, then `exec`'s the `.sh` script.
 Calling the `.sh` directly requires a few envvars